nsrau/azure-docs.it-it/articles/security/security-storage-overview.md

 <properties
-   pageTitle="Informazioni generali sulla sicurezza di Archiviazione di Azure | Microsoft Azure" description=" Archiviazione di Azure è la soluzione di archiviazione cloud per le applicazioni moderne basate su durata, disponibilità e scalabilità per soddisfare le esigenze dei clienti.
-Questo articolo offre informazioni generali sulle funzionalità di sicurezza principali di Azure che possono essere usate con Archiviazione di Azure. " services="security" documentationCenter="na" authors="TerryLanfear" manager="MBaldwin" editor="TomSh"/>
+   pageTitle="Azure Storage Security Overview | Microsoft Azure" description=" Azure Storage is the cloud storage solution for modern applications that rely on durability, availability, and scalability to meet the needs of their customers.
+This article provides an overview of the core Azure security features that can be used with Azure Storage. " services="security" documentationCenter="na" authors="TerryLanfear" manager="MBaldwin" editor="TomSh"/>

 <tags
    ms.service="security"